AccessLite/BoardingPass/Week 3 - MVP/TechNotes/README.md

 # Week 3 MVP - Tech Lead Notes
 ---

+Broad weekly thoughts:

+As the project become more complex and individualized (in terms of code), it becomes harder for a lead to write out code ahead of time for proposed functionality.
+So this week you will be seeing things much less in terms of concrete class outlines or sample code.

+Instead, it is going to be on you to decide the best approach on how to tackle a problem.
+What this means is that you will need to look over your current implementation and proposed changes in order to determine how you're going to write and structure your code.

+I will be more of a resource to bounce implementation ideas off of and a life line in the event that you just cannot resolve a bug or can finish a feature implementation.
+To that effect, this week will be different than the prior ones in that we'll have scheduled group discussions about the code and its implementation.
+You will be expected to come with questions and a basic understanding of what needs to be accomplished; I will be there to fill in the gaps.

+**The group chats will also serve a dual purpose.**

+There are aspects of this week's design that I'm not entirely certain myself how would be best implemented.
+I have some idea based on the current state of the project, but I'd rather us discuss implementation details together so we can nail down what is possible and not possible.

+I'd like to have at least 2-3 1 hour chats where we talk about different points of the features.
+We'll need to chat further on times that are best for poeple.

+---

 ### Navigation Re-design

 So design is coming up with a big ask of us here in somewhat re-doing our navigation UI.
 Based on the new designs, I'm going to make a few suggestions on how to proceed: